hyperledger-archives/grid-rfcs/0000-catalog.md

 The catalog_id format consists of 15-digit "alphanumeric string" which include a fixed amount of internal "0" padding.
 After the 10-hex-characters that are consumed by the grid namespace prefix, the catalog, and GS1 prefixes, there are 60 hex characters remaining in the address.
-The 36 digits of the GTIN can be left padded with 24-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example:
+The 15 digits of the catalog_id can be left padded with 43-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example: